hed-standard/hed-specification/docs/source/03_HED_formats.md

 **Unit modifiers are case-sensitive.**

 See appendix [**A.1.2.
 Unit modifiers**](./Appendix_A.md#a12-unit-modifiers)
-for additional details and a listing.
+for additional details and a listing of values for the standard schema.

 #### 3.1.2.6 Value classes

 The value class definition section specifies rules for the values that are substituted for placeholders (`#`).
 Examples are special characters that are allowed for numeric values or dates.
-Placeholders that have no `valueClass` attributes, are assumed to be of `textClass`.
+Placeholders that have no `valueClass` attributes, are assumed to take `textClass` values.

 See appendix [**A.1.3.
 Value classes**](./Appendix_A.md#a13-value-classes)
-for additional details and a listing.
+for additional details and a listing of values for the standard schema.

 #### 3.1.2.7 Schema attributes